Management (doctoral)

 The purpose of doctoral studies is to develop researchers who are able to perform research aimed at solving relevant social and business problems and contribute to existing knowledge.

-Doctoral students are taught and supervised by prominent scholars who perform relevant research, publish in high-level international journals, act as experts, and participate in research networks and projects, thus ensuring high quality of studies
+Doctoral students are taught and supervised by prominent scholars who perform relevant research, publish in high-level international journals, act as experts, and participate in research networks and projects, thus ensuring high quality of studies.

 Part-time doctoral studies provide an opportunity to combine a professional career with a doctorate.
 The knowledge and research skills acquired in doctoral studies enable you to apply research-based solutions in professional activities.

-English
+English language

 Full time: 4 years; Part time studies: 6 years; Externally: up to 1 year.

-Doctor of Management
+Doctor of Social Sciences (Management)

-Program benefits
+Program values

 International studies